samuxel/membership/README.md

 # membership
 membership approval flask application

-If you would like to use this repository:
+If you would like to use this Flask application for yourself:
 1. Install FLASK
 2. Install the requirements.txt file and run the run.py file
 3. configure the email connection in the views.py file